grafana/loki/docs/sources/configure/_index.md

 # Whether to compact chunks into bloom filters.
 # CLI flag: -bloom-compactor.enable-compaction
 [bloom_compactor_enable_compaction: <boolean> | default = false]

+# The maximum bloom block size.
+A value of 0 sets an unlimited size.
+Default is
+# 200MB.
+The actual block size might exceed this limit since blooms will be
+# added to blocks until the block exceeds the maximum block size.
+# CLI flag: -bloom-compactor.max-block-size
+[bloom_compactor_max_block_size: <int> | default = 200MB]

 # Length of the n-grams created when computing blooms from log lines.
 # CLI flag: -bloom-compactor.ngram-length